LumiOpen/FastChat/fastchat/llm_judge/README.md

 # LumiOpen README

-This MTBench fork is designed for MTBench evaluation for non-English languages.
-We translated the MTBench questions and reference answers in several languages (Finnish, Swedish, Danish, Icelandic, and Norwegian).
+This MTBench fork is designed for multilingual MTBench evaluation.
+We translated the MTBench questions and reference answers into several languages (Finnish, Swedish, Danish, Icelandic, and Norwegian) using DeepL.

 See the `run_scripts` directory for examples on generating model responses and GPT-4 judgments for different languages.

+This fork checks the response language before passing the responses to GPT-4 (or other judge model) for judging.
+This requires the [fasttext langid bin](https://fasttext.cc/docs/en/language-identification.html) in the `llm_judge` directory.

+## Base model few-shot prompting

+To test base models with MTBench, we use a few-shot prompt from [URIAL](https://github.com/Re-Align/URIAL/tree/main/urial_prompts), specifically the inst_1k prompt.
+We translated this prompt into Finnish and Swedish using DeepL.
+We added a prompt template with this few-shot prompt in [fastchat/conversation.py](https://github.com/LumiOpen/FastChat/blob/main/fastchat/conversation.py).
+See the `finnish-mistral-7b-base` template for an example.

 # FastChat README
 # LLM Judge